mir-group/flare/docs/source/tutorials/gpfa.rst

 Step 2 (Optional): Extracting the Frames from a previous AIMD Run
 -----------------------------------------------------------------

-FLARE offers a variety of modules for converting DFT outputs into FLARE structures, which are then usable for model training and prediction tasks.
-For this example, we highlight the vasp_util module, which has a function called ``md_trajectory_from_vasprun``, which can convert a ``vasprun.xml`` file into a list of FLARE ``Structure`` objects, using internal methods which call ``pymatgen``'s IO functionality.
+FLARE uses ASE IO (https://databases.fysik.dtu.dk/ase/ase/io/io.html) to parse the trajectory including format such as xyz, VASP/QE/LAMMPS output.
+Then a list of ASE Atoms will be returned.
+We then need to convert the list of ASE Atoms into FLARE_Atoms.

 You can run it simply by calling the function on a file like so:

 .. code-block:: python

+    from ase.io import read
-	from flare.dft_interface.vasp_util import md_trajectory_from_vasprun
+	from flare.atoms import FLARE_Atoms
+    trajectory = read('path-to-traj-file')
-	trajectory = md_trajectory_from_vasprun('path-to-vasprun')
+    trajectory = [FLARE_Atoms.from_ase_atoms(frame) for frame in trajectory]

 Step 3: Training your Gaussian Process